 Growing at least some of your own food is one of the most empowering and life-affirming experiences out there.
 Especially when you learn to let nature in to lend a helping hand.

-Green Rocket Futures C.I.C itself is a new social enterprise, which means you can also take home the knowledge that by attending you have helped to fund future projects that will provide unique and therapeutic opportunities for those on the autism spectrum.
+Green Rocket Futures C.I.C itself is also a social enterprise, which in our case means that 100% of our profits go towards helping to provide unique and therapeutic opportunities for those on the autism spectrum.

 – ABOUT KIM STODDART –

 I’m a gardening and features journalist with a strong background in social enterprise and ethical business.
-I write monthly for a wide range of publications including, Grow Your Own Magazine, The Guardian and Country Smallholding magazine…
+I write regularly for a range of publications including the Guardian and I’m a columnist for Grow Your Own and Country Smallholding magazines…

 – ABOUT GREEN ROCKET FUTURES C.I.C –

-Is a new social enterprise and good life training school based at Kim’s smallholding in beautiful Ceredigion in West Wales.
-We’re starting small at first and over the coming months will be launching a range of courses, foodie experiences and holidays to showcase this wonderful unspoilt gem of Wales.
-To find out more as it happens and for special discounts and offers why not sign up to our mailing list here.
-Green Rocket is also a care farm in the wider sense and all profits from our courses will be reinvested in the provision of therapeutic and life enhancing opportunities for those on the autistic spectrum.
-My 7 year old autistic son, Arthur is my inspiration, having seen how gardening and being around animals calms, engages and benefits him immensely.
-Equally important is having the opportunity to tap into what really interests each individual and nurturing it (in Arthur’s case this means cooking – he’s a legend in the kitchen).
-We’ll be starting with our first couple of ‘rocketeers’ in the coming weeks.
+Our courses help to fund our work providing therapeutic and life enhancing opportunities for those on the autistic spectrum.
+My 8 year old autistic son, Arthur is my inspiration, having seen how gardening and being around animals calms, engages and benefits him immensely.
+Equally important is having the opportunity to tap into what really interests each individual and nurturing it (in Arthur’s case this means cooking and making things– he’s a legend in the kitchen).